YarlinWare/pygroup-1/README.md

 + For numerical variables, the model attempts to make the mean and variance of the variable the same for every group.

-It is based on a similar, Excel based solution group-allocator (https://github.com/odow/group-allocator).
+It is based on a similar, Excel based solution: group-allocator (https://github.com/odow/group-allocator).

 Opti-Group can read data either from a database or tab-delimited flat files.

+Check the example.py file for usage and instructions.

 ## Requirements